-With fall right around the corner, it’s time to complete a few home projects that are best handled before the weather turns cold and the days grow short—most notably buttoning up your house and getting its heating system working comfortably and efficiently.
+With winter right around the corner, it’s time to complete a few home projects that are best handled before the weather turns colder and the days grow shorter—most notably buttoning up your house and getting its heating system working comfortably and efficiently.

 Don’t wait too long.
 When cold weather and short days arrive, you won’t want to discover cold air blowing in through your windows—or out of your heating system.